-The Shadow Theatre of Anaphoria Island, like the island itself, prides itself in being a home for the marginalized, the obsolete, the exiled and the extinct. we welcome those refugee aspects found thoughout the global imagination, the dream worlds and even 'adult' realities into a new belonging.
-Here is a meeting place of different cultural and symbolic elements dealing with contemporary spiritual and social concerns.
-This has lead to the theatre in attracting and creating characters and narratives not usually found in the world of shadow theatre to speak regardless of their life form.
+The Shadow Theatre of Anaphoria Island, like the island itself, prides itself in being a home where the marginalized, the obsolete, the exiled and the extinct. we welcome those refugee aspects found thoughout the global imagination, the dream worlds and even 'adult' realities into a new belonging.
+Here is a meeting place of different symbolic and cultural elements dealing with contemporary spiritual and social concerns through craziness, myth, politics, spirits, live music and where immagination and an 'adult' world need not be separate realms.